 I am a vet that came for the Stand Down living at HEP.
 I am so glad I went, I have never seen anything like what you guys put on outside of the military.
 I cannot really put into words the impact your event did for me.
 I received more information, and help in 24hrs than I could have done myself in a month.
 The vendors there spent time to explain things in a way in which you could understand, and I found out things I would normally never find out going to their offices.
 People actually cared, and that was awesome, I had to fight back tears several times throughout the speakers and events; I felt proud again, you and your crew did that.
 I hope you guys realize how much you did for us vets out there.
 God bless you, and thank you so much.

-There are several was for you to get involved and help with this years Stand Down.
+There are several ways for you to get involved and help with this years Operation Stand Down.

 "Stand Down" began in San Diego in 1988.
 Twenty-five years later, that organization has celebrated many successes, and was featured in 2010 on “60 Minutes.”
 There are now more than 200 Stand Downs throughout the country.
-While many Stand Downs are a one-day event, this is a three day event, for all homeless veterans located in the Tampa Bay Area.
+While many Stand Downs are a one-day event, Operation Stand Down is a three day event, for all homeless veterans located in the Tampa Bay Area.